 Review registration and reporting

-The systematic review has been registered in PROSPERO (the International Prospective Register of Systematic Reviews) on August 26, 2020.
+The systematic review is submitted to PROSPERO (the International Prospective Register of Systematic Reviews) for registration on July 26, 2020.
 We have adhered to PRISMA-P (Preferred reporting items for systematic review and meta-analysis) guidelines to report this protocol (supplementary data file 1).

-Types of studies: Randomized controlled trials and Quasi-randomised trials having at least two groups are eligible to be included.
+Types of studies: Quasi-experimental trials and randomized controlled trials are eligible to be included.
 Non-randomized trials, observational studies, study protocols, editorials, reviews, conference abstracts, letters, and commentaries will be excluded.

 Type of participants: Preterm infants born lesser than 32 weeks of gestation and their primary caregivers.
 Primary caregivers can be either mother, father, or grandparents.